 Statistics List

-During the financial period from 1 Jul 2024 to 31 Dec 2024, the Practice Review Department (“PRD”) had finalised 5 first review reports.
-The outcomes of the first reviews are as follows:
+During the financial year from 1 Jul 2024 to 30 Jun 2025, the Practice Review Department (“PRD”) had finalised 23 first review reports and 3 monitoring review.
+The outcomes of the first reviews and monitoring review are as follows:

 The above statistics represent high-risk firms selected based on a risk-based approach and are NOT representative of the audit profession as a whole.
 The selection of firms assessed as higher risk would naturally result in the selection of firms that are more likely to have difficulties passing the Practice Review process.